PmnAngelov/optimizing-retail-revenue/README.md

 This analysis will work with numeric, string, and timestamp data on pricing and revenue, ratings, reviews, descriptions, and website traffic.

-The exploratory analysis also uses techniques such as aggregation, cleaning, labeling, Common Table Expressions, and correlation to produce recommendations on how the company can maximize revenue.
+The exploratory analysis also uses the following techniques  to produce recommendations on how the company can maximize revenue:
+* Aggregation
+* Cleaning
+* Labeling
+* Common Table Expressions
+* Correlation